 arrow_forward

-The University employs a team of student Travel Advisors to engage with the broader University community to highlight opportunities for more sustainable, cheaper travel.
+The University employs a team of student Sustainable Travel Advisors to engage with the broader University community to highlight opportunities for more sustainable, cheaper travel.
+The University is focusing on travel because travel in general has a high environmental impact, but student and staff commuting in particular, are a significant source of emissions which the University has committed to reducing.
 Travel Advisors are usually appointed for about 20-30 hours of work each academic year, with the bulk around the start of Trimester A (September).
-We are now recruiting for Travel Advisors for 2025-26 academic year.
+If you're interested in any future opportunities, please sign up to our Sustainability Opportunities alerts.

 Ideas and projects